 Now it becomes a word picture

 Even though our mental file cabinets are filled with pictures that represent experiences, we use words to access those files.
-The word labels that we use for those experiences tell our nervous system where they are filed.
+The word labels that we use for those experiences tell our nervous system where they are filed and how we feel about them.
 So the word labels in effect come to represent the whole experience, not just a description of the experience.

 Before you can articulate a feeling or experience, you need words to describe it.
 If the words you use are not accurate you will misrepresent that experience to others.
 Now here’s the fascinating thing about that, you will also misrepresent that experience to yourself.
 Why not use this fact to your advantage?

 One of our personal goals should be to try and remain in the most resourceful mental state possible, under any circumstances.
 When we are in a negative head space it tends to rob us of our resources and motivation.
 Alternately, a positive mindset increases our resourcefulness.
 The more resourceful we feel, the more motivated we are to take action.
 When we lack resourcefulness, we also lack motivation.

 How do we use our emotional vocabulary to create greater motivation for ourselves so we will take action?
 We can choose word labels that frame our experiences in a way that empowers us with greater resourcefulness and motivation.